-As part of general QC procedures, it is a good practice to document and archive all information that is used for emission estimates.
+As a part of general QC procedures, it is a good practice to document and archive all information that is used for emission estimates.
 Documentation has a significant role in the inventory quality management.

-All institutions involved in GHG inventory preparation process are responsible for archiving the collected data and estimated emissions.
+All institutions involved in the GHG inventory preparation process are responsible for the archiving of the collected data and estimated emissions.

-Information on CSB data sources, methods and procedures used is publicly available.
+Information on the used CSB data sources, methods and procedures is publicly available.

 According to the Statistics Law, the CSB of Latvia always publishes statistics together with reference metadata (SIMS 2.0), what consists of information about the methods and procedures used to provide official statistics.
-The CSB publishes statistics and reference metadata on the Official Statistics Portal, all database tables have links to the relevant metadata available in the Metadata section11.
+The CSB publishes statistics and reference metadata on the Official Statistics Portal, all database tables have links to the relevant metadata available in the Metadata section.
 Time series on the Official Statistics Portal are as long as possible, data selection and tabulation options are available, statistics can be used in various formats suitable for data processing and reuse.